ibm-cloud-docs/vmwaresolutions/archiref/attached-storage/storage-settings.md

 The aggressiveness of Storage DRS is determined by specifying thresholds for space that is used and I/O latency.
 Storage DRS collects resource usage information for the datastores in a datastore cluster. vCenter Server uses this information to generate recommendations for placement of virtual disks on datastores.

 When low aggressiveness level is set for a datastore cluster, Storage DRS recommends Storage vMotion migrations only when necessary.
-For example, if I/O load, space utilization, or their imbalance is high, Storage DRS recommends a migration.
+For example, if I/O load, space usage, or their imbalance is high, Storage DRS recommends a migration.
 If high aggressiveness level is set for a datastore cluster, Storage DRS recommends migrations whenever the datastore cluster can benefit from space or I/O load balancing.

 The following threshold categories are available in the datastore cluster.

-* Space Utilization: Storage DRS generates recommendations or performs migrations when the percentage of space utilization on the datastore is greater than the threshold you set in the vSphere Web Client.
+* Space Utilization - Storage DRS generates recommendations or performs migrations when the percentage of space utilization on the datastore is greater than the threshold you set in the vSphere Web Client.
-* I/O Latency: Storage DRS generates recommendations or performs migrations when the 90th percentile I/O latency measured over a day for the datastore is greater than the threshold.
+* I/O Latency - Storage DRS generates recommendations or performs migrations when the 90th percentile I/O latency measured over a day for the datastore is greater than the threshold.

 In this design, the Storage DRS Runtime Settings are enabled and thresholds are kept to their respective default values.
 Change these values based on the workload I/O requirements and latency sensitivity.